Core classes

 These are the core classes and functions which make up the library.

-- class python_mg.Lexicon(s)
+- class python_mg.Lexicon(grammar)

-A MG grammar that can be used to generate SyntacticStructures or parse strings into SyntacticStructures
+A MG grammar that can be used to generate SyntacticStructures or parse strings into SyntacticStructures.

-- continuations(prefix, category, min_log_prob=Ellipsis, move_prob=0.5, max_steps=64, n_beams=256)
+- continuations(prefix, category, min_log_prob=None, move_prob=0.5, max_steps=64, n_beams=None)

 Compute valid next string for a prefix string.